 - To provide a 90-day return policy to our online customers

-Images of Consiglio's Corso Italia retail store in Toronto.
-The retail portion of the store was nearly 20,000 square feet over 4 floors.
-The product selection was unique, offering key brands like Le Creuset, All-Clad, Marcato and Bialetti to name a few.
+The retail portion of the store was nearly 20,000 square feet over four floors.
+Our notable brands include the likes of Giannini, Le Creuset, All-Clad, Marcato and Bialetti.
 In 2008 the business took to the world wide web where it quickly grew its product offerings and expanded to different markets in Canada and United States.
-In 2016 the e-commerce portion of the business required that a new larger warehouse be acquired to meet the growing demand for Consiglio's products.
-The company has since operated in Etobicoke Ontario in a new state-of-the-art facility, fulfilling orders for customers far and wide.
+In 2016 the e-commerce portion of the business required a new larger warehouse to meet the growing demand.
+The company has since operated in Etobicoke Ontario, at 41 Horner Ave, where orders are fulfilled for customers far and wide.

-View of Consiglio's Kitchenware in Corso Italia facing South East (1975 - 2016) .
 The Consiglio family still retains ownership of the original building.
-The property now hosts many unique business in the Corso Italia St. Clair West neighborhood.
+The property now hosts many unique business in the Corso Italia St. Clair West neighbourhood.
 The original signage and some original components of façade have been retained for historical purposes.

-Corso Italia in Toronto, during Italy's famous world cup victory in 2006!
 Corso Italia is known as Toronto's go-to spot for world cup celebrations.
-The neighborhood has hosted over five hundred thousand soccer fans in a single day on both the 1982 and 2006 Italian world cup victories.
-The Italian Canadian heritage of this great neighborhood has remained in our core, and is represented in many of the product we offer today.
+The neighborhood hosted over a half million soccer fans in a single day on both the 1982 and 2006 Italian world cup victories.
+The Italian Canadian heritage of this iconic neighborhood has remained in our core, and is represented in many of the products we offer today.

-In 2016 Consiglio's Kitchenware moved to a new larger warehouse located at 41 Horner Ave in Etobicoke Ontario.
-Now servicing Canada and the United States, we offer a unique shopping experience with many products imported directly from Europe and abroad!
+In 2016 Consiglio's Kitchenware moved to a new larger warehouse located at 41 Horner Ave in Etobicoke Ontario, servicing Canada and the United States.
+Nearly 50 years later, we are proud to offer a unique shopping experience and only the best products from Europe and abroad.

 Ciao for Now